ishaan24bai10150/cvproject/README.md

 The dataset, external libraries, and any reused implementation must be used according to their respective licenses and usage conditions.

 External sources and reused code should be acknowledged appropriately.

-Any modifications, experiments, and reported results should be documented accurately.
+All modifications, experiments, and reported results should be documented accurately.
+The project is intended for educational and research purposes.